-The Westwood Neighborhood Council supports the "Our Neighborhood Voices Initiative" (text summary by the California Attorney General follows below).
+The Westwood Neighborhood Council supports the "Our Neighborhood Voices Initiative," a grassroots response to the passage of SB9, that seeks to retain local control over land use and zoning rules and policies to be filed as a CIS in CF 21-1414 (text summary by the California Attorney General follows below).

-The reasons for our position include, but are not limited to, the following: Local communities are more qualified than the State to make, implement, and oversee land-use and zoning policies;
+The reasons for our position include, but are not limited to, the following:

-Allowing developers to take advantage of state density laws in single-family communities without requiring any affordable units, environmental review, infrastructure analysis or improvements, or enforceable owner-occupancy rules, will fuel displacement and gentrification in sensitive communities;

-Communities of color and working-class neighborhoods are besieged by investors and institutions seeking more single-family homes to buy, squeezing out homeownership; we must stand strong against "trickle-down" housing that transforms homeowners into renters and destabilizes homeowner communities;

-We all have a role in increasing affordable housing production, by collaboration between all levels of government, the private sector, and community members; Our Neighborhood Voices Initiative is a step in the right direction by helping prevent the State from manipulating local land-use policy and handing out developer " incentives" that produce little affordable housing, and then blame local government for the crisis.
-Without delivering funding, or effective policies that produce affordable housing, California won't see an end to the housing crisis; and

-A basic tenet of our democracy is our right to speak out about public policy that directly impacts our citizens and communities.
+- Local communities are more qualified than the State to make, implement, and oversee land-use and zoning policies; - Allowing developers to take advantage of state density laws in single-family communities without requiring any affordable units, environmental review, infrastructure analysis or improvements, or enforceable owner-occupancy rules, will fuel displacement and gentrification in sensitive communities; - Communities of color and working-class neighborhoods are besieged by investors and institutions seeking more single-family homes to buy, squeezing out homeownership; we must stand strong against "trickle-down" housing that transforms homeowners into renters and destabilizes homeowner communities; - We all have a role in increasing affordable housing production, by collaboration between all levels of government, the private sector, and community members; Our Neighborhood Voices Initiative is a step in the right direction by helping prevent the State from manipulating local land-use policy and handing out developer "incentives" that produce little affordable housing, and then blame local government for the crisis.
+Without delivering funding, or effective policies that produce affordable housing, California won't see an end to the housing crisis; and - A basic tenet of our democracy is our right to speak out about public policy that directly impacts our citizens and communities.
 The State has instead prioritized the needs of developers, investors and financiers, providing them outsized benefits to produce more and more market-rate housing.

-This is fundamentally undemocratic.
-Being heard on the issues that face our communities is the heart of the Our Neighborhood Voices Initiative.
+- This is fundamentally undemocratic.
+Being heard on the issues that face our communities is the heart of the Our Neighborhood Voices Initiative. - •